Becoming a Mother

 The anonymous interviews act as a form of collective memory.
 They preserve voices that might otherwise go unheard, and give visitors a deeper sense of shared humanity and vulnerability.

 If you are interested in an interview for the Becoming a Mother project, please see the questions below.
-The answers will be organized and presented leading up to and during the exhibition anonymously.
+Interviews will be open until December 2025, and will be available to read in an online catalogue.

 The Interview